How COVID-19 testing works

 The test is safe, free and you do not need a Medicare card.

-The test is usually a bit uncomfortable but not painful.
+A PCR (nose and throat swab) test is usually a bit uncomfortable but not painful.

 The COVID-19 swabs are not tested for drugs, cancer, or anything else.